Last updated on February 17th, 2022 at 10:55 am

 The local community events have always been based on tradition, and decades ago were as spontaneous and natural as the other everyday events of life.

-The feast of Saint Marina was a spontaneous celebration centred round her church, which is the oldest in the area.
+The feast of Saint Marina was a spontaneous celebration centered around her church, which is the oldest in the area.

 Children waited impatiently for the toys that were laid out on benches around the church.